wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   * Expose the hidden parameters.
   * Add a random seed so Histogram of Final Type Lengths is consistent between runs (useful during dev).
   * Put lost and found categories next to each other for easier comparison.
+  * Allow some folding on "old" tokens to compare to "new" tokens.
+(This came up in Serbian—old token is Cyrillic, new token is Latin, everything is folded to Latin, so new token can't match old, generating lots of unneeded "bad" collisions.)
+  * Sample Lost and Found tokens down to 1,000 (by default, configurable) of each type.
 * Why Not Both!
+  * Add checks that input files exist, open properly, and are properly formatted
   * Use proper JSON parsing.
   * Explicitly specify output files.
   * Optionally disable progress indicator.